-Personal Loans Through Prosper
+Prosper Personal Loans

-To start the application process you’ll need to submit your social security number and financial information.
+To start the application process, you’ll need to submit your social security number and financial information.
 You’ll likely also need to provide supporting documentation to confirm your income, such as recent pay stubs or a tax return.

 Once you’ve been approved as a borrower, you’ll receive a Prosper rating, which lets investors know how risky your loan could be.
-But high risk doesn’t mean you won’t get funded — since investors can earn a higher rate of return, many prefer to fund these loans.
+But high risk doesn’t mean you won’t get funded — since investors can earn a higher rate of return, many prefer to fund these personal loans.
 After that, your loan is listed on the marketplace.

 Investors can commit as little as $25 or as much as your entire loan amount.
 Most who choose to invest pick an amount somewhere between the two.
 Many investors have their portfolios built automatically based on their preference of risk ratings, so they might not even read your listing specifically.

-You can check your application status through your online account where you’ll see what percentage of funds has been committed to date.
+You can check your application status through your online account, where you’ll see what percentage of funds has been committed to date.

 Once You’re Approved

 When your loan is approved and funded, you’ll receive funds in your bank account through direct deposit.
-The origination fee is deducted from this amount, so it’s important to make that calculation as part of your financial planning process.
+The origination fee is deducted from this amount, so it’s important to make that calculation part of your financial planning process.

 When it’s time to start making payments, you have several options available.
 Autopay is most recommended so that you can stay on track of your due date, but you can also pay by phone, online, or check.

-And as long as you make your payments on time each month, you may be able to build your credit with a loan because they report to all three credit bureaus.
+And as long as you make your payments on time each month, you may be able to build your credit score with a Prosper loan because they report to all three credit bureaus.
 In addition, if you’re looking for a personal loan specifically to fund a medical procedure, Prosper has partnerships with providers to help their patients access credit.

 What are your financing options?

 Depending on your funding needs, a personal loan may or may not be the best choice for you.
 In most cases, they’re best for people who need a large chunk of money and want a few years to pay it off.
-For short-term financial needs, you may find more flexibility with a credit card.
+However, for short-term financial needs, you may find more flexibility with a credit card.

 Is Prosper’s marketplace model right for you?

-Peer-to-peer marketplace lending has opened up a lot of doors for borrowers and investors alike.
+Peer-to-peer lending has opened up a lot of doors for borrowers and investors alike.
 But is it right for you?
 If you’re looking for fast funding, then probably not.
-Investors have up to 14 days to commit funds to your loan application so it can take that long before you see any cash.
+Investors have up to 14 days to commit funds to your loan application, so it can take that long before you see any cash.